bigrot/awswebapp/SimpleWebapp.md

 11.  -  Unzip Downloaded website template.
         > Unzip (zipfile)

-12.  -  Run ls -lrt to see all files in the zipped file.
+12.  -  Run command to list all files in the zipped file.
+         ``` linux
+           ls -lrt

 13.  -  Move all Dowloaded files to Var/ directory.
         ``` linux